“To the LAW and to the TESTIMONY: if they speak not according to this word,

 And by that I mean, they gave their lives to God, but how, I’d like to share,

-For it’s all about His amazing love, yes, it’s all about His care.
+'Cause it’s all about His amazing love — yes, it’s all about His care.

-My parents didn’t know which denomination a Christian should choose,
+My parents didn’t know which denomination new Christians should choose,

-As they'd received visits from differing Faiths, hence that old question, “Whose?”
+'Cause they'd had visits from differing groups, and hence that old question, “Whose?”

 Yes, they wanted to follow God, and attend a church somewhere also,